A-MOMOH/Neural-Network-from-Scratch/README.md

 ### He Initialization

-He initialization scales weights based on the number of incoming connections and is commonly suited to networks using ReLU activations.
+He initialization scales weights based on the number of incoming connections and is suited to networks using ReLU activations.

 The initialization experiments demonstrate that the starting distribution of the weights can affect both convergence and final performance.